Disappearance of Melanie Ethier: Gauthier murders

 In April 1996, 47-year-old Louis Gauthier had been murdered in Thornloe, twenty minutes north of New Liskeard, by two minors: Michael Lafreniere (identified in court documents as "M.L."), who Gauthier had engaged in a sexual relationship with; and his half-brother, 17-year-old Robert Goulet (identified in court documents as "R.G." and sometimes reported in the media as "Robert Laffrenier").
 The boys' uncle, Gregory Crick, helped plan the attack.
 Crick suspected Goulet was drawing unwanted attention to their family and that he had informed the police of their involvement in Gauthier's murder.
 Goulet went missing in New Liskeard on 6 or 8 November in what appeared at the time to be another teen vanishing.
 Goulet's body was found in a Hilliardton gravel pit in April 1998, and was ultimately determined to have been stabbed by either Lafreniere or Crick.
 The surviving brother and Crick were arrested for the murder of Gauthier in December 1996.

 No link was ever formally established between the Gauthier murders and Ethier's disappearance.
 Investigators - including OPP Detective Constable Bill Deverell, who worked both cases; then-New Liskeard Police Chief Doug Jelly; and OPP Detective Inspector Rob Matthews, senior officer on the case as of 2021 - have denied any connection.
-However, a teenage girl who was incarcerated in a juvenile detention facility with Lafreniere in 1998 said that he confessed to murdering Ethier; he has since denied any involvement.
 According to police, Goulet attended a party in October or early November 1996 where he had allegedly admitted to disposing of a body by putting it through a wood chipper.
-Wire taps used by police to monitor Crick, Goulet, and Lafreniere failed to produce any evidence which would suggest they had a hand in the Ethier case.
-The movie Fargo, released the previous spring, may have inspired the rumours that Ethier's body was destroyed with a wood chipper.